King Klown Logo

 Outcome: decisions can be audited and challenged without collapsing into semantic chaos.

-Typical lifecycle (non-technical)
+Typical lifecycle

-What a good integration looks like
+What a good integration exposes

 Examples